 With that said, it is obvious that Self Driving Cars Engineer plays a key role in Autonomous Systems development, and more such experts will be on-demand year by year.

-Engineering opportunities in autonomous and flying vehicles discipline
+What are Engineering opportunities in autonomous and flying vehicles?

 As autonomous and flying vehicles may turn out to be a real breakthrough, there is a great focus on training future Autonomous Systems Engineers.
 However, most innovative tech companies admit that there is a high shortage of engineers in flying cars and self-driving areas.
 An Autonomous System Engineer might soon be one of the most desired positions.